IRS and State Penalties and Interest

 IRS and State penalties and interest are punishments placed against a taxpayer that has an outstanding tax debt.
 Penalties and interest continue to accrue on the debt until the full tax debt is paid, regardless if a taxpayer enters into an agreement with the IRS.

 To understand how penalties and interest can substantially increase a tax debt, it is important to know how each is applied by the IRS.

 There are two main types of penalties: the Failure to File Penalty and the Failure to Pay Penalty.

-The Failure to File Penalty adds 5 percent of the total tax debt every month a taxpayer is unfiled up to 25 percent.
-The Failure to Pay Penalty adds an additional 0.5 percent of the total tax debt every month, up to the maximum of 25 percent, until the tax debt is paid.
-Taxpayers who understate taxes substantially on their return may be charged a 20 percent underreporting penalty plus added interest.
+In addition, taxpayers who understate taxes substantially on their return may be charged a 20% under-reporting penalty plus added interest.
 Taxpayers also risk facing civil penalties if the IRS suspects tax fraud.
-Executives and employees in corporations may be individually assessed civil penalties by the IRS regarding employment taxes, trusts, and improper filings made by the business.
+Executives and employees in corporations may be individually assessed civil penalties by the IRS regarding employment taxes, trusts and improper filings made by the business.

 Taxpayers may seek a Penalty Abatement to remove a portion or all of the penalties from a tax debt.

 The IRS adds interest to a tax debt as long as it remains unpaid.
-It can fluctuate between 3 percent and 9 percent.
-The Interest on the debt is calculated every day it goes unpaid, regardless if a taxpayer is in a payment agreement with the IRS.
+It can vary between 3% and 9%.
+The interest on the debt is calculated every day it goes unpaid, regardless if a taxpayer is in a payment agreement with the IRS.